MADE-Apps/legerity/docs/WritingTests.md

 - `IOSApp`
 - `WebApp`

-Each of these properties exposes the platform specific Appium driver which can be used to access UI elements.
+Each of these properties exposes the platform-specific Appium driver which can be used to access UI elements.